zextras/tech-doc/source/_includes/_upgrade/intro-ce.rst

   upgrade together with |product| |release|.
-If you want to upgrade only |product|, continue reading this page; otherwise, to upgrade **both** |product| and Ubuntu, please refer to section :ref:`upgrade-ubuntu-22`.
+If you want to upgrade only |product|, continue reading this page; otherwise, to upgrade **both** |product| and Ubuntu, please refer to section :ref:`upgrade-os`.
 In both cases, make sure to read Section :ref:`upgrade-checklist` to see if there are tasks that you need to execute besides the upgrade procedure.